hfdb-info/hfdb-api/README.md

 The next step to be accomplished is installing all the necessary extensions.
 With vscode open, hit ctrl+p and copy/paste in the following command and hit enter:<br/>
 `ext install vscjava.vscode-java-pack esbenp.prettier-vscode Pivotal.vscode-boot-dev-pack`

-Once the extensions are finished installing, the last thing to do is setup the `application.properties` file.
-Navigate to `src/main/resources/application.properties.example` in the project directory, copy/paste it, and remove `.example` from the name. **Do not delete or rename the original file!** In application.properties, where it says password, replace it with the password to your local instance of postgres.
+Once the extensions are finished installing, the last thing to do is setup the environment variables for the program.
+In the search bar in the start menu, search for `edit the system environment variables`.
+When it has been found, open it, and click on `environment variables...` at the bottom.
+From here you will need to add the following **User** variables:

+`pgIPAddr` : `127.0.0.1`<br/>
+`pgPort` : `5432`<br/>
+`pgUser` : `postgres`<br/>
+`pgPasswd` : Set this one to your postgres password

+After those variables have been set, hit OK and OK to apply the changes.
+If vscode is open at this point, you will need to close all instances and reopen it.

 From there you should be good to start working.